create3000/x_ite/docs/_posts/tutorials/basic-nodes.md

   ]
 }

----
-title: Make a connection between the PlaneSensor and the Transform
+# Make a connection between the PlaneSensor and the Transform
-nav: tutorials
-categories: [Tutorials]
-tags: [make a connection between the planesensor and the transform]
----

 ROUTE Sensor.translation_changed TO XForm.set_translation
 ```